Become a Nurse in the Growing Field of Healthcare

 Graduating from NCWU Nursing program allows you to sit for the NCLEX exam which is the exam that ALL nurses take to become a licensed Registered Nurse.
 Once you pass the NCLEX, you will then become a registered nurse.

-The HESI A2 is an entrance exam that students will take prior to applying to the Nursing program.
+The HESI A2 is an entrance exam that students will take before or after applying to the Nursing program.
 The exam is offered at various times throughout the semester on campus at NCWU.
-You can contact nursing@ncwu.edu with questions regarding this exam.
-See below for scheduling information.
+For more information, visit nursehub.com.

 How do I get started?